Eagle-Eye Cherry: Career

 In 1988, Cherry was credited as "Teenager" in the film Arthur 2: On the Rocks.
 In 1989, he was credited as "Vet #1" in Born on the Fourth of July.
 In 1993, he starred on the short-lived NBC action/adventure television show South Beach.

 Cherry's father died in 1995.
 He returned to Stockholm to focus on his music rather than an acting career.
 He began writing and recording his debut album, Desireless, in his bedroom studio on an acoustic guitar.
 According to manager Tommy Manzi, Cherry's perfectionism made him keep the recordings under wraps until the album was virtually complete.
 The album became a commercial success throughout the world.
 Desireless sold four million copies worldwide and was certified platinum in the United States.

-Cherry co-wrote and sang on "Wishing It Was" on Santana's 1999 album Supernatural, as well as in films such as Wim Wenders' The Soul of a Man, Y tu mamá también, The Love of the Game, GO, Best Laid Plans, Holes, Billy Elliot and Over Her Dead Body.
+Cherry co-wrote and sang on "Wishing It Was" on Santana's 1999 album Supernatural, as well as in films such as Wim Wenders' The Soul of a Man, Y tu mamá también, The Love of the Game, GO, Best Laid Plans, Holes, and Over Her Dead Body.
 Some of his best-known songs include "Save Tonight", "Falling in Love Again", "Are You Still Having Fun?", "Long Way Around", "Feels So Right", "Skull Tattoo" and "Don't Give Up".

 On 27 November 2012, he appeared as musical guest on The Voice of Romania.
 His fifth album, Streets of You, was released on 26 October 2018.